Environment Variables API¶

 GET /v0/variables/(.+)¶

 Fetches information about a particular environment variable.
-The value is not returned.
+The value isn't returned.

 Example¶